Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Deeper, Wider, Faster Program

 The $g$-band is selected as the main observing band for DWF as DECam sensitivity is $\sim 0.5$ magnitudes deeper than in redder filters, many fast bursts are hot and blue, and DWF target fields are typically at low Galactic extinction.
 Most DWF target fields have template reference images taken prior to the run in multiple filters.
 In addition, and if there are no reference images (i.e., for newly discovered FRB or short-GRB fields), the target fields are observed either at the start or end of the night (or both) in other filters, typically $r$- and $i$-bands to determine source colors.

-The DWF program collects data with DECam over a $\sim 3$ deg$^2$ field of view.
+The DWF program collects data with DECam over a $\sim 3$ deg$^2$ FoV.
 This wide-field is covered by the 62 individual DECam CCDs.
 The data from each CCD is saved as an extension in a multi-extension fits file.
 These data are processed and analyzed in two ways.

 Firstly, for real-time, or fast analysis, the image files are `lossy', compressed at the summit using the method described in \cite{dwf_data_comp}, and sent to OzSTAR supercomputer at Swinburne University of Technology for data analysis.
 Data transfer from the Cerro Tololo summit in Chile to Australia is too slow to enable data processing, analysis, and transient candidate identification within minutes, which is necessary for fast transients.
 The lossy compression is tunable to the speed of the internet and can speed up transfer by compressing the data up to $\sim$20$\times$ and still enable detection of $\sim$ 95\% of the transients.
 Furthermore, to enable fast identification and rapid response follow-up triggers, these data are `fast' processed in parallel on the OzSTAR supercomputer.
 The fast processing sacrifices some aspects of a full processing pipeline for speed.
 Both the lossy compression and the fast processing result in several artifacts in the images that are not typically observed in conventional transient pipeline analyses.